JankariTech/blog/src/assets/Keycloak/Keycloak.md

 Additionally, it enables users to authenticate through various identity providers and use fine-grained permissions for regulating access to Software as a Service (SaaS) applications.

 It facilitates the creation of a user database with customizable roles and groups, offering functionalities such as user management, registration, and password policy enforcement.
 This makes it a comprehensive Identity and Access Management solution for contemporary applications.
-Keycloak API enables the integration of all these features into your application without the need for additional coding.
+The Keycloak API enables the integration of all these features into your application without the need for additional coding.

 ## Keycloak Features